 For more than a decade, two simple questionnaires—the Berlin Questionnaire and the Epworth Sleepiness Scale—have been helping patients identify risk factors and chronic behaviors common to sleep apnea and other sleep disorders.
 If you’re worried that you might have sleep apnea, you can use the following tests to help you determine if a visit with your doctor is necessary.
 With each test, your score will tell you whether your risk for sleep apnea is higher or lower.
+Contact us for sleep apnea and snoring treatment in Belmont, MA.

 This 10-question test was first developed in 1996 at the Conference on Sleep in Primary Care in Berlin, Germany.
 Since then, it has become a trusted tool, with a 1999 study concluding that it was more effective than almost any other evaluative method being used at the time.
 Even today, it is one of the most effective tools in detecting and diagnosing sleep apnea that the medical community has.
 To learn more about the effectiveness of the Berlin Questionnaire, you can read the official study at the Annals of Internal Medicine website.